googlesamples/unity-jar-resolver/README.md

 equal to 8.0.
 The meta version  'LATEST' is also supported meaning the greatest version available, and "0+" indicates any version.

+# Android manifest variable processing

+Some aar files (notably play-services-measurement) contain variables that are processed by the Android Gradle plugin.
+Unfortunately, Unity does not perform the same processing, so this plugin handles known cases of this variable substition by exploding the aar and replacing ${applicationId} with the bundleID.

+# Disabling automatic resolution

+Automatic resolution can be disabled in the Settings dialog, Assets > Google Play Services > Settings.

 # How it works

 When the dependency is added, the maven-metadata.xml file is read for this